CarterSavg/Wiki-Dot_Scrapper/README.md

 ```

 ## Usage
-In order to run this us `docker-compose up -d` and once the container is up run the python script `python scrapper.py`
+In order to run this us `docker-compose up -d` and once the container is up run the python script `python scrapper.py` then to run the api run `python api.py`

 ## Database
 Connect to the PGAdmin by using the login and email specified in the `.env` file. <br>